 In Arizona, an HOA is regulated by the Arizona Planned Communities Act found at Title 33 Chapter 16 of the Arizona Code.
 This Act applies to all common interest communities (condominiums, cooperatives, and other planned communities) created in Arizona.

 An HOA is also regulated by its own governing documents.
-Although every HOA is different, the governing documents typically include: Articles of Incorporation, Bylaws, Declaration of Covenants, Conditions and Restriction, and other rules and regulations.
+Although every HOA is different, the governing documents typically include: Articles of Incorporation, Bylaws, Declaration of Covenants, Conditions and Restrictions, and other rules and regulations.

 HOAs in Arizona may also be subject to applicable federal laws such as: